 I entered x0x to play Glastonbury this year as an emerging artist and made it to the longlist and was hoping to battle it out for a place to play.
 Unfortunately, that opportunity has now gone because of Covid-19, but I guess there’s so much worse, so I’m not being complacent.
 It was just a little something that I was looking forward to that’s not going to happen anymore.
 Life carries on and now we have to learn how to live in a different way.

 How would you quantify success in music for yourself?
-Is there a landmark you’ve already reached or are aiming to reach that would make you feel your career is a success?
+Is there a landmark you’ve already reached or are aiming to achieve that would make you feel your career is a success?

 I don’t think artists ever feel fully satisfied with their world or work and are always striving to be, and do better.
 These kinds of feelings certainly drive me to some, I have achieved so much such as being signed to a major label, touring the world with the likes of blondie and placebo, working with hitmakers such as Linda Perry, playing big stages like Brixton academy and the Royal Albert Hall, but to me, it’s never felt good enough.
 I’m only just starting to feel, after years of writing, that I might be starting to get somewhere, but I still feel like I have a long way to go. some people take longer than others to find themselves I guess.
 I’m a slow developer.